open-guides/og-aws/CONTRIBUTING.md

 Here are few notes before you jump in.

 **Questions and discussion**:
-[File issues](https://github.com/open-guides/og-aws/issues) liberally!
+[File issues](https://github.com/open-guides/og-aws/issues) liberally.
 Don’t be shy about creating issues — they are the only way to discuss things here.
 Just tag it as a question or discussion.
 We or others can answer, and it may lead to improvements to the guide.

 **Corrections and improvements**:
 [File issues](https://github.com/open-guides/og-aws/issues) describing the problem.
 Use them to discuss topics, ask questions, identify issues, or suggest improvements.
 [Pull requests](https://github.com/open-guides/og-aws/pulls) with changes are even better.
-Please keep them small and focused, so we can add items individually.
+Please keep them small and focused, so we can add items individually, and review the conventions below.

-Of course, please review current issues and pull requests to avoid duplication.
+Please review current issues and pull requests to avoid duplication.
 Finally, if an issue isn't appropriate, please shoot an e-mail to [@jlevy](https://github.com/jlevy).

 ### Conventions